Wavelength-Resolved

 Uses

-Identify compounds and phases, determine the electronic structure, reveal and determine trace elements, map composition, and/or stress.
+Identify compounds and phases, determine the electronic structure, reveal and determine trace elements, and map composition and/or stress.

 Determining photonic band structure by energy-momentum spectroscopy in an electron microscope Cathodoluminescence techniques for the geosciences